 Large group deal – Also, note there is a special deal for groups of ten or more booking together with each person coming for a mere £13.
 If you are interested in bringing a party, email Pete on email@example.com, or ring 01323-501260 and ask for the ‘Large group deal’.

 Coming up this summer our new play –

 The Commercial Traveller

-Our new play for Summer 2017 is written and we have started casting!
-It is called The Commercial Traveller and will tour between Saturday 3rd June to Sunday 13th August to mainly villages and a few towns across the South of England from Kent to Devon.
-The list of venues will be added to this website in the next couple of weeks and tickets will be available from 1st March.
+Our new play for Summer 2017 is written and cast!
+It is called The Commercial Traveller and will tour between Sunday 4th June to Sunday 13th August to mainly villages and a few towns across the South of England from Kent to Devon.
 So what is it all about.
 Here’s a quick introduction!

 It is London, 1924, and rich and powerful tycoon and former East End barrow boy, Sir Arthur Cattermole, is not happy.
 His son, Gerald, whom he has spent his hard earned brass on to go to Eton, is in love with the girl next door, the beautiful Isabelle and daughter of hard up doctor, Cornelius Truss.

 Love is a bunch of roses!
 Money is the thing!